a strong desire to do or to achieve something, typically requiring determination and hard work.

 So, just how is it that ambitious people get stuff done?
 Let’s take a look at the steps they take to fulfill their dreams.

 First things first, set a goal.
 You can’t get to a destination if you don’t know where you’re going.
 If you’re new at setting goals and don’t know where to start, take the SMART approach.
-SMART goals are goals that are specific, measurable, achievable, relevant, and time-bound.
+SMART goals are specific, measurable, achievable, relevant, and time-bound.

 Setting SMART goals means you can clarify your ideas, focus your efforts, use your time and resources productively, and increase your chances of achieving what you want in life.mindtools.com